Egypt is home to a variety of interesting and unique snakes.

 These snakes have distinctively triangular-shaped heads, and their body can grow up to one meter in length.

 Although the Sand Viper is venomous, it rarely attacks humans unless provoked.
-Its venom is neurotoxic and can lead to respiratory failure, paralysis, and even death.
+Its neurotoxic venom can lead to respiratory failure, paralysis, and even death.

-If you happen to come across a Sand Viper in Egypt, it’s important to stay calm and keep your distance.
+If you come across a Sand Viper in Egypt, staying calm and keeping your distance is important.

 Do not attempt to handle or disturb the snake in any way.
 Seek medical attention immediately if bitten by a Sand Viper or any other venomous snake in Egypt.